Yirei7/Diseased-Leaves/README.md

 # Project Name

  This project allows the user to identify how much a leaf is diseased.
-It is be useful for avoiding inedible leaf vegetables.
+It is useful for avoiding inedible leaf vegetables.

 ![image](https://github.com/user-attachments/assets/479e4d28-492d-48f6-b1db-ea7ea09b9222)